 Blast off at this popular free museum on the National Mall chronicling the history of aviation and space travel.

-Please note: Starting in fall 2018, the National Air and Space Museum will undergo a major construction project to reimagine and enhance the museum, which will take seven years to complete.
-During this time, the museum will remain open, but certain exhibits will be closed and collections will be moved to the Steven F. Udvar-Hazy Center in Chantilly, Va.
+Please note: The National Air and Space Museum is undergoing a large-scale, multi-year construction project to reimagine the museum.
+The project is expected to be complete in 2025.
+During this time, the museum will remain open, but certain exhibits will be closed and collections will be moved to the Steven F. Udvar-Hazy Center, in Chantilly, Virginia.

 A museum that goes above and beyond

 Glimpse the 1903 Wright Flyer, run your hands over moon rock and experience the larger-than-life world of aviation and space travel at the National Air and Space Museum.
 Since opening on the National Mall in 1976, this hub of all things flight has educated and inspired future generations of pilots and astronauts from around the world.
 The museum (along with its second location, the Udvar-Hazy Center, in Chantilly, Va.) contains the largest and most significant collection of aviation and space artifacts in the world.
 All components of human flight are on display, including related art and archival materials.